 of a quantity not able to fulfill a need or requirement

-The use of "insufficiently" suggests that a child needs to know about violence in order to grow up.
-In Jethro's case, the attack on the bridge is his first close brush with violence, which helped him to learn "a great deal about men and their unpredictable behavior."
+insufficiently suggests that a child needs to know about violence in order to mature.
+In Jethro's case, the attack on the bridge is his first close brush with violence, which helps him to learn "a great deal about men and their unpredictable behavior."
 Living through the war, losing his brothers, and saving Eb are other brushes with violence that change Jethro's outlook on life.

 behave awkwardly or with difficulty